An Expanded Massive Multilingual Dataset for High-Performance Language Technologies (HPLT): Empirical evaluation

 \subsection{Machine translation tasks}

-We evaluate the quality of the \HPLT{} parallel data by measuring the performance of MT models in two settings: as a complementary dataset to existing resources and as a stand-alone corpus.
+We extrinsically evaluate the quality of the \HPLT{} parallel data by measuring the performance of MT models trained on it.
+This section considers two settings: \begin{compactitem} \item We compare \HPLT{} to its predecessor, HPLT~v1.2, where we measure their performance in 10 overlapping languages. \item We assess \HPLT{} as a complementary dataset to existing MT resources.
+We compare models in three data conditions: 1) solely on \HPLT{} parallel data; 2) on the data from Tatoeba Challenge (which includes most of the OPUS collection for each direction \citealp{tiedemann-2012-parallel,tiedemann-2020-tatoeba}); and 3) on a combination of the two. \end{compactitem}